pranshu28/TAG/README.md

  ___

 ## Setup & Installation
 The code is tested on Python 3.6+ and PyTorch 1.5.0.
-We also provide ``requirements.txt`` that contains other important packages and the command to install them is given below.
+We provide ``requirements.txt`` that contains other important packages and the command to install them is given below.
 ```
-bash setup_and_install.sh
+pip install -r requirements.txt
 ```
  ___